IBK-DevOPs/DevOps_training/Git_Project/README.md

 For creating repo
 ![create repo](./images/create%20repo2.png)

-From above screenshot, we see have been able to create working directory and initialized git repository.
+From above screenshot, we have been able to create working directory and initialized git repository.
 With this we can proceed and make our first commit in git.

 Commit means saving any changes made to my file, changes like add, delete and file or text modification When we make a commit, Git takes a snapshot of the current state of our repository and save a copy in git folder inside our current working directory